 “If you talk to a man in a language he understands, that goes to his head.
 If you talk to him in his language, that goes to his heart.”

-If you’re hoping to make a lasting impact in the country God has called you to, and you’d like to take your personal relationships to the next level, consider learning the basics of the local language.
+To make a lasting impact in the country God has called you to, and if you’d like to take your personal relationships to the next level, consider learning the basics of the local language.
 With the right strategy and tools, becoming conversationally fluent isn’t as hard as you might think.

 However, when you realize the only thing standing between you and fluency is yourself, it gets a lot easier to put yourself in an immersion experience.